Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 • They use an algorithm to manage the investments held in your portfolio

-The algorithm makes adjustments to your portfolio as needed, like a fund manager would.
-But since it’s not an actual person doing this work, the robo advisor’s fees are significantly lower.
+The algorithm adjusts your portfolio as needed, like a fund manager would—but since it's not an actual person doing this work, the robo advisor's fees stay lower.

 Like other robo advisors, Wealthsimple offers a user-friendly quiz to evaluate your risk tolerance as an investor.

-From there, Wealthsimple tailors an investment portfolio that’s low, medium, or higher volatility.
-The resulting portfolio is composed of financial assets purchased through ETFs.
-Once this is in place, the algorithm works to provide solid returns over time.
+From there, Wealthsimple tailors an investment portfolio that's low, medium, or high volatility.
+The resulting portfolio comprises financial assets like stocks, bonds, gold, and cash.
+The portfolio then works to grow your wealth over time.

 What should you look for in a portfolio investment?

-Aside from looking at each potential investment company as a whole, there are five key metrics to keep in mind when looking for a portfolio investment:
+There are six key metrics to keep in mind when looking for a portfolio investment:

-• Portfolio performance: Past earnings and how the portfolio functioned during difficult economic times can indicate future performance.
-Much of a portfolio’s performance focuses on long-term growth, with diversification being key.
+• Portfolio performance: Past earnings and how the portfolio functioned during difficult economic times can (but don't always) indicate future performance.
+The most important part of a portfolio's performance: long-term growth.

-• Fees: The best robo advisors don’t charge a commission on trades.
-Management fees are calculated as a percentage of the assets it manages for you.
+• Fees: The best robo advisors don't charge a commission on trades.
+Management fees calculate as a percentage of the assets they manage for you.

-• Ease of use: The whole point of a robo advisor is to make investing easy.
+• Ease of use: The point of a robo advisor: make investing easy.
 The best ones make depositing funds, reinvesting dividends, and rebalancing your portfolio feel seamless.

-• Account minimum: This can range from $1 (Wealthsimple) to $1,000 (Questwealth) or more.
-If you’re a new investor, this account minimum may hold you back from choosing certain companies or robo options for building your portfolio.
+• Account minimum: This can range from $1 (Wealthsimple) to $5,000 (Justwealth).
+If you're a new investor, this account minimum may limit which companies you can choose.

-• Customer service: Being able to work through any issues with a person, as opposed to a chat bot, is essential when dealing with money matters.
+• Customer service: Being able to work through any issues with a person, rather than a chatbot, often proves desirable.

 Growth portfolio